jarviscanada/jarvis_data_eng_danny/README.md

 # Danny To .
 Jarvis Consulting

-I am a new Computer Science graduate and have been working with Jarvis Consulting for the past two months.
-I obtained my Bachelor of Science from UOIT, and worked a brief internship with Tyco International.
-As a new graduate, data engineering seems like the perfect intersection of everything we were taught to appreciate - technical challenges that are best solved with an analytical approach.
+I am a new Computer Science graduate and have been working with Jarvis Consulting.
+I obtained my Bachelor of Science from University of Ontario Institute of Technology, and worked a brief internship with Tyco International.
+As a new graduate, software and data engineering seems like the perfect intersection of everything we were taught to appreciate - technical challenges that are best solved with an analytical approach.
 Of course, there is also the excitement of being able to work with emerging technologies in a thriving industry.

 ## Skills

-**Proficient:** Java 8, Linux/Bash, SQL, Agile/Scrum, Algorithm/Data Structures
+**Proficient:** Java/Springboot, Linux/Bash, SQL, Agile/Scrum, Algorithm/Data Structures

 **Competent:** Python, Git, OOP, RDBMS, Springboot, REST APIs